Partial Industry Regulation: A Monopsony Standard for Consumer Protection (with John Brathwaite), 80 California Law Review 13 (1992)

 Date of Authorship for this Version

 Ayres, Ian and Brathwaite, John, "Partial Industry Regulation: A Monopsony Standard for Consumer Protection" (1992).
 Faculty Scholarship Series.
-Paper 1534.
+1534.